pjb3/has-bit-field/README.md

       has_bit_field :bit_field, :likes_ice_cream, :plays_golf, :watches_tv, :reads_books
     end

 This means that your database will have an integer column called `bit_field` which will hold the actual bit field.
 This will generate getter and setter methods for each of the fields.
+It will also generate a method that has `_bit` as a suffix which will give you the decimal value of the bit that that field is represented by in the bit field.
+Also there will be a named scope for that field, as well as a named scope prefixed with `not_`, if class you are adding the bit field to responds to `named_scope`.
 You can use it like this:

     $ script/console
     Loading development environment (Rails 2.3.2)